dplyukhin/UIGC/GUIDE.md

 child1 !
 FriendMsg(child2_ref_for_child1)
 ```

-Now suppose our root actor no longer needs references to `child1` and
+Now suppose our guardian actor no longer needs references to `child1` and
 `child2`.
-Then the root needs to manually deactivate those references:
+Then the guardian needs to manually deactivate those references:
 ```scala
 ctx.release(child1)
 ctx.release(child2)